Llisha-Bleu/Pewlett-Hackard-Analysis/README.md

 >
 ## Pewlett-Hackard Summary
 >**How many roles will need to be filled as the "silver tsunami" begins to make an impact?**
 >1.
 With over 30% of their workforce retiring, Pewlett-Hackard has a daunting but challenging task ahead as this means they will be task with filling `90,398` roles to fill in the near future.
+However with the mentorship program showing a prospect of `1,549` employees being qualified, and hopefull will assume positions of those retiring, will mean that Pewlett willhave an outstanding `88,849` titles/roles to fill.
 >
 >**Table showing an output of eligible candidates for the mentorship program:**
 >